-9. The Old Harbour (Oudehaven)
+10. The Old Harbour (Oudehaven)

 It must be time for that cold drink now.
 You deserve it and where better to end your day in Rotterdam?
-Enjoy!

 Mercifully saved from the destruction wrought by the WW2 bombing campaign, Delfshaven is a very well-preserved area of Rotterdam and gives us a glimpse of what the city would have looked like in its golden age.

-As its name suggests, Delftsaven was actually the port for Delft, six miles north-east of Rotterdam.
-Walk along the idyllic Voorhaven canal, crisscrossed by bridges, lined by historic buildings with a working windmill in the distance.
-It doesn’t get much more Dutch than this.
+As its name suggests, Delftsaven was actually the port for Delft, six miles northeast of Rotterdam.

 Don’t miss the Pilgrim Fathers Church (Oude de Pelgrimvaderskerk), near the main drawbridge.
 It was here that the Pilgrims prayed the night before they set sail for the New World on 1st August 1620.
 The rest, as they say, is history.

-Images of this 390-metre long footbridge, slightly east of the main train station, have graced many an Instagram feed.
-This bright yellow walkway connects Rotterdam North to the central area and, in doing so, has revitalised a once-neglected area.
+Images of this 390-metre-long footbridge, slightly east of the main train station, grace many an Instagram feed.
+This bright yellow walkway connects Rotterdam North to the central area and has revitalised a once-neglected area.